Updated July 17, 2023

 - Impact of Cash Flow: Having huge debt balances has a negative impact on the cash flows of the company as a large amount is blocked by the debtors.

 - Increased Risk: Higher debt means a higher risk of default.
 The debtors have to be managed carefully to reduce the risk of bad debt.

 In any business transaction involving credit, there are two parties, debtors and creditors.
-It is important for the business to manage its debtors and creditors well as it has a huge impact on its working capital.
+It is important for the business to manage its debtors and creditors well, as it has a huge impact on its working capital.

 This is a guide to Debtor.
-Here we also discuss the definition and types of debtors along with advantages and disadvantages.
+Here we also discuss the definition and types of debtors along with their advantages and disadvantages.
 You may also have a look at the following articles to learn more –